tecwindow/SoundTranscriber/README.md

 - Many thanks to Georgiana Frincu for translating Sound Transcriber into Spanish.
 - Many thanks to Danil for translating Sound Transcriber into Russian.
 - Many thanks to Kadir öz for translating Sound Transcriber into Turkish.
+- Many thanks to Nguyen Anh Duc for translating Sound Transcriber into Vietnamese.